About this Event

 Innovation symposium 3

-Info: TBC (Submission note: Finance Innovation: MHPSS Collaborative piloted a methodology for systematic financial tracking of MHPSS at global and national levels.
-In collaboration with the IASC MHPSS Reference Group and the MHPSS TWGs in West Bank and Gaza)
+Info: This is a presentation sharing the insights and key learnings from a Collaborative pilot of a methodology for systematic financial tracking of MHPSS at global and national levels.
+This initiative is a collaboration with the IASC MHPSS Reference Group and the MHPSS TWGs in West Bank and Gaza, and will be presented by WHO and Save The Children Denmark.

 Break and change back to main auditorium

-Info: A short 15 min break to change rooms from main auditorium to your assigned break out room auditorium - check your session or consult volunteers for directions to the correct auditorium
+Info: A short 15 min break to change rooms from your assigned break out rooms to the main auditorium - check your session or consult volunteers for directions to the correct auditorium.

 Event Venue & Nearby Stays